VanshS-21/CityPulse/docs/FAQ.md

 **Check your email:**
 1. Look in your spam/junk folder
-2. Add citypulse.example.com to your safe senders list
+2. Add [your-citypulse-domain] to your safe senders list
 3. Check if your email provider is blocking notifications

 **Browser notifications:**